 - Preheat oven to 350F and line muffin/cupcake tins/pans with cupcake liners.
 Set aside.

 - Sift together flour, cocoa powder, baking soda, baking powder, and salt, in a medium bowl.
 Set aside.

 - In a measuring cup, measure out the milk and add to that the vinegar.
 Stir and set aside.
 This step sours the milk and is a fantastic substitute for buttermilk!

 - Using a stand mixer or a hand mixer with the paddle attachment, start by working the vegan butter alone until smooth, then add sugar and beat on high for several minutes, until well incorporated.

 - While the mixer is going, add chia seeds in a small bowl with the warm water, mix, and allow it to become gelatinous.
 This will only take about a minute.
 Add chia mix to sugar mix and continue beating until fully combined.

-- Turn mixer to low, and add half of the dry mix to the sugar mix.
+- Turn the mixer to low, and add half of the dry mix to the sugar mix.
 Stir until combined.

 - Next, add the soured milk and continue to beat until incorporated.

 - Finish off with the other half of the dry mix and continue to mix.